kgateway-dev/kgateway/docs/content/guides/traffic_management/configuration_validation/admission_control.md

    {{< /tabs >}}

-## Disable resource validation in Gloo Edge
+## Disable resource validation in Gloo Gateway

-Because the validation admission webhook is set up automatically in Gloo Edge, a `ValidationWebhookConfiguration` resource is created in your cluster.
+Because the validation admission webhook is set up automatically in Gloo Gateway, a `ValidationWebhookConfiguration` resource is created in your cluster.
 You can disable the webhook, which prevents the `ValidationWebhookConfiguration` resource from being created.
 When validation is disabled, any Gloo resources that you create in your cluster are translated to Envoy proxy config, even if the config has errors or warnings.

 To disable validation, use the following `--set` options during installation, or configure your Helm values file accordingly.